-You may be one of the rare unicorn of the female community who will never suffer with a UTI, or you may be a magnet to them, like I am.
+You may be one of the rare unicorns of the female community who will never suffer from a UTI, or you may be a magnet to them like I am.
 Fortunately, they occur a lot through your teen years and pregnancy, but our passion for cycling makes us prone too.

 You may also enjoy: